 What is Shochu?

-Shochu is single-distilled, retaining all the natural flavors and aromas of the ingredients.
-Other spirits are distilled at least twice, losing flavor with each pass.
+Shochu is single-distilled, preserving the natural flavors and aromas of the ingredients.
+Most spirits are distilled at least twice, losing flavor with each pass.

 Discover shochu, the original craft spirit of Japan.